-- 12.3.1 Size: May be either a passenger vehicle or light truck not to exceed a gross vehicle weight rating of 19,000 pounds.
-The requirements of commercial vehicles apply if the pilot/escort vehicle has a GVWR greater than 10,000 lbs. for vehicles used in interstate commerce and 14,000 lbs. for vehicles used in intrastate commerce. - 12.3.2 Insurance: Must carry commercial vehicle insurance. - 12.3.3 Passengers: Shall not carry passengers not authorized by the carrier. - 12.3.4 Tiller man: Shall not act as a tiller man for any load. - 12.3.5 Load: Shall not carry a load that exceeds legal dimensions and/or weight or that obscures signage or lighting requirements. - 12.3.6 Oversize Signs/Beacons: The required pilot/escort vehicle(s) shall be equipped with "OVERSIZE", "WIDE LOAD" or "LONG LOAD" signs and a roof mounted amber highintensity rotating, flashing, oscillating, or strobe type beacon which must be visible for a minimum of 500 feet.
+- 12.3.1 Pilot/escort vehicles are limited to legal sized passenger vehicles or light trucks that are not towing a trailer or other vehicle and must have a 360-degree field of visibility.
+A vehicle requiring an oversize or overweight permit may not serve as the escort vehicle for another permitted load.
+The requirements of commercial vehicles apply if the pilot/escort vehicle has a GVWR greater than 10,000 lbs. for vehicles used in interstate commerce and 14,000 lbs. for vehicles used in intrastate commerce. - 12.3.2 Pilot/escort vehicles must carry commercial vehicle insurance. - 12.3.3 Pilot/escort vehicles shall not carry passengers that are not authorized by the carrier. - 12.3.4 Pilot/escort vehicles shall not act as a tiller man for any load.

-When a pilot/escort vehicle is required to lead the oversize vehicle or vehicle with load, the "OVERSIZE", "WIDE LOAD" or LONG LOAD" sign shall be placed on the front of the pilot/escort vehicle.
-When following the oversize vehicle or vehicle with load, the "OVERSIZE", "WIDE LOAD" or "LONG LOAD" sign will be placed on the rear of the pilot/escort vehicle.

-- 12.3.7 Shall precede the oversize vehicle or vehicle with load, unless otherwise stated on the face on the permit, when one (1) pilot/escort vehicle is required. - 12.3.8 Shall precede and follow the oversize vehicle or vehicle with load when two (2) pilot/escort vehicles are required. - 12.3.9 Shall remain right of the center line of the roadway at all times except when prevented by the physical limitations of the roadway or because specific permit conditions indicate otherwise. - 12.3.10 Shall remain on the roadway until the permitted load has cleared the roadway. - 12.3.11 Must not pre-empt traffic in the opposing lane.
-Opposing traffic is not to be stopped, except in extreme situations. - 12.3.12 Shall not be used to tow another vehicle while being utilized as a pilot/escort vehicle. - 12.3.13 Pilot/escort vehicle shall carry the following items of equipment at all times when escorting an a vehicle or load:

-12.3.13.1 18 or 24 inch Stop/slow paddle sign 12.3.13.2 Three (3) bi-directional emergency retroreflective triangles 12.3.13.3 One (1) 5 pound B,C fire extinguisher.
-12.3.13.4 A highly reflectorized vest, shirt or jacket (see 12.4.3) 12.3.13.5 A first aid kit.
-12.3.13.6 A flashlight with a red cone or lighted wand and extra batteries.
+- 12.3.5 Pilot/escort vehicles shall not carry a load that exceeds legal dimensions and/or weight or that obscures signage or lighting requirements. - 12.3.6 The required pilot/escort vehicle(s) shall be equipped with "OVERSIZE", "WIDE LOAD", or "LONG LOAD" signs and a roof mounted amber high-intensity rotating, flashing, oscillating, or strobe type beacon which must be visible for a minimum of 500 feet. - When a pilot/escort vehicle is required to lead the oversize vehicle or vehicle with load, the "OVERSIZE", "WIDE LOAD", or LONG LOAD" sign shall be placed on the front of the pilot/escort vehicle.
+When following the oversize vehicle or vehicle with load, the "OVERSIZE", "WIDE LOAD", or "LONG LOAD" sign will be placed on the rear of the pilot/escort vehicle. - 12.3.7 When one pilot/escort vehicle is required, it shall precede the oversize vehicle or vehicle with load, unless otherwise stated on the face on the permit. - 12.3.8 When two pilot/escort vehicles are required, they shall precede and follow the oversize vehicle or vehicle with load. - 12.3.9 The pilot/escort vehicles shall remain right of the center line of the roadway at all times except when prevented by the physical limitations of the roadway or because specific permit conditions indicate otherwise. - 12.3.10 The pilot/escort vehicles shall remain on the roadway until the permitted load has cleared the roadway. - 12.3.11 Pilot/escort vehicles must not pre-empt traffic in the opposing lane.
+Opposing traffic is not to be stopped, except in extreme situations. - 12.3.12 Pilot/escort vehicles shall not be used to tow another vehicle while being utilized as a pilot/escort vehicle. - 12.3.13 Pilot/escort vehicles shall carry the following items of equipment at all times when escorting a vehicle or load: - 12.3.13.1 18 or 24 inch Stop/Slow paddle sign 12.3.13.2 Three bi-directional emergency retroreflective triangles 12.3.13.3 One 5 B:C fire extinguisher 12.3.13.4 A highly reflectorized vest, shirt, or jacket (see 12.4.3) 12.3.13.5 A flashlight with a red cone or lighted wand and extra batteries.